learnable-content/Sketch-3/README.md

 # Principles of Design / Tips & Tricks
-Before we get into designing, we’ll cover some basic principles of design as well as some tips for an easier design process.
+Before we get into designing with Sketch, we’ll cover some basic principles of design as well as some tips for an easier design process.

 ## Principles of Good Design
 https://www.getty.edu/education/teachers/building_lessons/principles_design.pdf